snowplow-incubator/snowplow-micro-examples/README.md

 1) No bad events
 2) Number of good events = number of expected good events
 3) Ensuring that total number of events is right - expected number of good events + bad events (noBadEvents = True)
-4) Checking proper values of structured and unstructured events are sent to micro
+4) Checking proper values of structured and unstructured events are sent to Micro
 5) Event With Property test - context, event type and schema
 	- user puts in an event and we match by all 3 conditions (contexts, properties and schema - this determines whether or not the fake test event is equal to the one on micro - for both structured and unstructured)
-6) Race condition test - to ensure that event x is always sent to micro before event y (in our case we wanted to ensure cart action occurred before purchase)
+6) Race condition test - to ensure that event x is always sent to Micro before event y (in our case we wanted to ensure cart action occurred before purchase)
 7) Form tracking test to ensure blacklisted form fields are not tracked, and to ensure the right properties are sent for each field